All your platforms, guest form and newsletter — one link.

 Podcast apps are terrible for building a direct relationship with your audience — you can't email your Spotify followers, you can't message your Apple Podcasts listeners.
 The only way to reach them directly is through an email list. udots has a built-in subscriber feature: someone taps your bio link, sees a 'join the newsletter' button alongside the platform links, enters their email and is on your list.
 No Mailchimp account required for the sign-up flow, no separate landing page to build.
 From there you can notify subscribers when a new episode drops, when guest slots open up or when you launch a course or workshop.
 The analytics show you which link in your bio drives the most sign-ups, which platforms your audience prefers and which episodes get the most link clicks — useful data when you're pitching sponsors or planning your content calendar.

 If your podcast has listeners in Germany, Austria, France or anywhere else in the EU — and most shows do — then DSGVO applies to any personal data you collect from them, including email addresses.
 Many newsletter tools and link-in-bio platforms either store data on US servers, set tracking cookies without consent, or both. udots stores everything on EU servers in Frankfurt.
-Zero tracking cookies are set on your profile page, so there's no cookie banner to dismiss, which reduces friction for every listener who clicks your bio link.
+No tracking cookies are set on your profile page — analytics are server-side and aggregated, which keeps the page clean for every listener who clicks your bio link.
 The subscriber feature — the built-in email list — is GDPR-compliant by default: data stays in the EU, no third-party tracking is involved in the sign-up flow, and you can delete a subscriber's data on request.
 For podcasters who talk about privacy, data ethics or any topic where their audience would notice a tracking cookie, that alignment matters.

 Your Spotify listener and your Apple Podcasts listener are different people who won't switch apps for you.
 List both.
 Add YouTube for video.
 Pin the latest episode.
 When the next one drops, update one link — not your entire bio.